A Complete Pantry Checklist for Going Lectin-Free

 Grocery Store: $9.99

-2. You get 20% off your first three orders.
+2. You get an additional 25% off your first order.

-This is how you can buy everything on my list for less than $200.
-The items are already cheaper through Thrive Market, but with the added 20% discount, you’ll get quality lectin-free staples for “corn, wheat, and sugar” prices.
+This is how you can buy every item on my list for less than $200.
+The items are already cheaper through Thrive Market, but with the added 25% discount, you’ll get quality lectin-free staples for “corn, wheat, and sugar” prices.

 3. They carry (almost) everything.

 I’m able to get all of my flours, oils, vinegars, granular sweeteners, nuts, extracts, and condiments from Thrive Market.
-The only things I haven’t been able to find are:
+The only things I haven’t been able to find are whole sorghum and millet.

-Some of those things I can do without, but it’s important that they carry everything else on my list.
+I can find millet in bulk at my grocery store, but it’s important that they carry everything else on my list.
 Shipping is free over $49.00, and I personally find it very easy to reach that amount doing one order per month or every other month.
 For one or two items, shipping is “free” on Amazon Prime Pantry, but the items themselves are significantly more expensive.

 3. They offer a membership savings guarantee.